 Here is our documentation to the journey for gaining a designation for a Historic Place on the registry of the National Historic Landmark Program.
-There are just over 2500 places that are fortunate to have gained this status in the USA, and we hope to join the ranks of notable mid-century landmarks such as [to name a few]:
+To have gained this status in the USA, we join the ranks of notable mid-century landmarks such as [to name a few]:

 - SCHINDLER CHACE HOUSE in LOS ANGELES, CALIFORNIA – designed by architect Rudolph M. Schindler in 1922, with no conventional living room, dining room or bedrooms in the house.
 The residence was meant to be a cooperative live/work space for two young families, and set a precedent for California architecture.

 - FARNSWORTH HOUSE in PLANO, ILLINOIS – designed by Mies van der Rohe in 1945 and constructed in 1951, a vital part of American iconography, an exemplary representation of both the International Style of architecture as well as the modern movement’s desire to juxtapose a modern structure with the organic environment.

 - GLASS HOUSE in NEW CANAAN, CONNECTICUT – or Johnson house, is now a historic house museum, that was built in 1948-49, designed by Philip Johnson as his own residence, and “universally viewed as having been derived from” the Farnsworth House design.

 - NEUTRA STUDIO AND RESIDENCES (VDL RESEARCH HOUSE) in LOS ANGELES, CALIFORNIA – designed by Richard Neutra in 1932, a famous founder of mid-century “California modern” design.